 - ½ tsp. – pure vanilla extract

-- 1 loaf of French Bread (of your choice)
+- 1 loaf of French Bread (or bread of your choice)

 - Unsalted butter for sautéing

-- Beat eggs, sugar, sea salt, and pure vanilla extract with a hand whisker until well combined and sugar dissolved.
+- Whisk the eggs, sugar, salt, and pure vanilla extract in a mixing bowl with a hand whisker until well combined and the sugar dissolves.

-- Remove from the pan and onto a serving platter.
-Adorn with fresh fruit, and drizzle organic maple syrup or raw honey for an irresistible morning greeting or an afternoon brunch!
+- Top with fresh fruit, and drizzle organic maple syrup or raw honey for an irresistible morning meal or afternoon brunch!